dustinpfister/blog_posts/_posts/threejs-examples-tree-sphere-world.md

 layout: post
 categories: three.js
 id: 872
-updated: 2021-05-22 09:10:04
+updated: 2021-05-22 09:12:50
-version: 1.4
+version: 1.5
 ---

 Earlier this week I wrote a post on a simple tree model in three.js, so today I thought I would write a post on another example in which I am using that tree model to create a simple world of sorts with these trees all over it.
 The idea here is to just have instances of this simple tree model positioned on the surface of a sphere.
-So todays three.js example is actually now just one example but a combination of several examples that I have worked out all ready in the past.
+With that said I am going to want to have a main world module that will create and position a collection of three models, and it will also make use of some additional features that I have worked out in other examples, such as using canvas elements to create textures for the trees as well as the world sphere itself.
+So this time around the three.js example in this post is actually now just one example but a combination of several examples that I have worked out all ready in the past.

 <!-- more -->